How cyber savvy are you?

 1. It's a safe and convenient solution for all your logins

 2. It's risky.
-One breach could compromise all your accounts
+One breach could expose all your accounts.
+Use a password manager instead

-4. It's only safe for accounts with two-step verification.
+4. It’s safe only if you use two‑step verification.

 Top tips for safer passwords